cold weather - snow driving - tires and chains - salted roads

 it can crack the glass.
 And of course use the heated seats and rear defroster.

-off the glass so they don't get frozen to the windshield.
-Or place a narrow
+blades and arms off the glass so they won't freeze to the windshield.
+Or

-prevent this - lightly wipe silicone on the rubber seals.
-Use silicone
+closed?
+Help prevent this - lightly wipe silicone on the rubber seals.

-spray on the rubber door seal.
-Be sure to wipe off excess and overspray.
+Use silicone spray on the rubber door seal.
+Be sure to wipe off excess

-Turn OFF the front defroster before turning off the car, so make sure the
+fogging up quickly?
+Turn OFF the front defroster before turning off the

 Things to carry in the car cell phone, flashlight that works, ice scraper, emergency reflective triangle or flare, blanket, gloves, bag of sand, shovel, common sense.